chdecultot/Personal-Website/src/articles/20170609-how-to-build-an-open-source-project-part-1_en.md

 <br>
   <h6><li> *The ongoing development of a medical module integrated to ERPNext* </li></h6>

-During the development phase of Maia, we discovered that a team based in Kerala had developed a medical module and the merge operations have already started.
+During the development phase of Maia, we discovered that a team based in Kerala had developed a medical module and the merge operations had already started.
 This module has a huge potential for medical centers and more important health care structures, but it was not adapted to an independent midfiwe activity.
 We would have needed to completely change our delivery planning had we considered a merge with this medical module, with a least a few months delay.
 <br>